theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 4. No title for quantity and button inputs

 == Changelog ==

+= 2.1.1 =
+* Fixed: Shortcode button text was defaulting to a blank string after the 2.1.0 update.
+This makes it default to the WooCommerce 'Add to cart' translation.
+* Fixed: The attribute title option was displaying attribute slugs rather than values.
+This is now fixed with a comma separated string, reflective of WooCommerce style of displaying attribute titles.
+* Fixed: Using the block path of code, attribute titles were not being appended correctly on the front end, only in the block editor.

 = 2.1.0 =
 * Added: Product type is now an added class to each Add to Cart Row.